 The trail meanders through many gaps and sheltered gorges with waterholes.
 It also climbs steeply over the rugged ranges with spectacular vistas across the central ranges and the surrounding desert.

-The trail is divided into 12 sections, each a 1-2 day walk.
+The trail can be walked in any direction and is divided into 12 sections, each a 1-2 day walk.
 Most trail heads are accessible by vehicle although access to some of the more remote sections is by rough 4WD tracks only.
 While many people walk the entire trail over around 14 days other schedules can be accommodated on the trail including day walks or overnight walking for a shorter period.
 The Trail itself is made up of a range of grades catering for hikers of varying abilities.
 All walkers on the Trail need to have a good level of fitness and must be well prepared and equipped.

 All trailheads have a water supply so you rarely need to carry more than a days supply of water.
 Trail heads have rudimentary camping facilities.
 The trail is suited to adventurous campers who are self sufficient.